 With the exceptions of Jan and Dean (well, Dean, anyway, as Jan moved on in 2004), The Cars, Gary Numan, and Sammy Hagar, I find the seeming fascination with and apparent love of automobiles and rock musicians to be somewhat incongruous.
 Sure, the Futurist Manifesto hailed the automobile as the symbol of something that is … Continue reading Drive: John Lennon’s hearse up for sale→

-Video: John Lennon – “I’m Losing You” 1980 The Hit Factory This footage has become something of a Holy Grail for Lennon fans.
-We know that director Jay Dubin shot video footage at the Hit Factory recording studio in August of 1980 for promotional videos for “(Just Like) Starting Over” and “I’m Losing You.”
-Afterward, … Continue reading Watch video of John Lennon at the Hit Factory in 1980→
+Video: John Lennon — “I’m Losing You” 1980 The Hit Factory Watch this video on YouTube This footage has become something of a Holy Grail for Lennon fans.
+We know that director Jay Dubin shot video footage at the Hit Factory recording studio in August of 1980 for promotional videos for “(Just Like) Starting Over” … Continue reading Watch video of John Lennon at the Hit Factory in 1980→

 John Lennon released four solo albums before the Beatles officially broke up, but three of these were experimental recordings made with Yoko Ono and the fourth was a live album recorded in Toronto with an under-rehearsed band featuring Eric Clapton.
 These four albums are generally dismissed as non-canonical, and they were not included in Spotify’s recent addition.